perchwire/jekyll-now/README.md

 From the Smashing Magazine article:

-q.
-Go to the root of your blog’s repository, and edit the CNAME file to include your domain name (for example, www.yourdomainname.com). q..
+> Go to the root of your blog’s repository, and edit the CNAME file to include your domain name (for example, www.yourdomainname.com).

 The CNAME file was empty.
 I added only one line: www.perchwire.com and saved it.